 Mid-Cap and Small-Cap Risk-The securities of mid-capitalization and small-capitalization companies involve greater risks than those associated with larger, more established companies and may be subject to more abrupt or erratic price movements.
-Smaller technology companies may not be widely followed by the investment community, which can lower the demand for their stocks.
-In addition, smaller technology companies tend to have fewer key suppliers and customers, products, markets, distribution channels or financial resources, and management of such technology companies may be dependent upon one or a few key people.
-As a result, any changes to these factors may have a greater impact on a smaller technology company's stock price than on a larger company.
 Securities of such issuers may lack sufficient market liquidity to enable the Fund to effect sales at an advantageous time or without a substantial drop in price.
 Both mid-capitalization and small-capitalization companies often have narrower markets and more limited managerial and financial resources than larger, more established companies.
 As a result, their performance can be more volatile and they face greater risk of business failure, which could increase the volatility of the Fund's portfolio.
 Generally, the smaller the company size, the greater these risks become.